Emergent Spin Supersolids in Frustrated Quantum Materials: Spin supersolids in Ising triangular antiferromagnets

 \section{Spin supersolids in Ising triangular antiferromagnets}

 Recently, another cobalt-based family of triangular antiferromagnets, $\text{A}_{2}\text{Co} (\text{SeO}_{3})_{2}$ (A=K or Rb), has attracted much attention.
-In these compounds, the $\text{Co}^{2+}$ ions form a nearly ideal spin-$\frac{1}{2}$ triangular lattice with a easy-axis anisotropy close to the Ising limit, while strong quantum fluctuations are expected due to geometric frustration~\cite{zhong2020frustrated,chen2024phase}.
-Based on INS studies, a spin supersolid state has been proposed, characterized by the coexistence of lattice translational symmetry breaking and spontaneous spin U(1) symmetry breaking~\cite{chen2024phase}.
-In this section, we primarily focus on $\text{K}_{2}\text{Co} (\text{SeO}_{3})_{2}$, and then turn to a discussion of closely related compounds, such as $\text{Rb}_{2}\text{Co} (\text{SeO}_{3})_{2}$ where the existence of a spin supersolid state remains under active debate~\cite{cui2025spin,shi2025absence}.
+In these compounds, the $\text{Co}^{2+}$ ions form a nearly ideal spin-$\frac{1}{2}$ triangular lattice with an easy-axis anisotropy close to the Ising limit, while strong quantum fluctuations are expected due to geometric frustration~\cite{zhong2020frustrated,chen2026phase}; see the example of the crystal structure of $\text{K}_{2}\text{Co} (\text{SeO}_{3})_{2}$ in Figure~\ref{Fig_3_Ising}a.
+Based on INS studies, spin supersolid states have been proposed, which are characterized by the coexistence of lattice translational symmetry breaking and spontaneous spin U(1) symmetry breaking~\cite{chen2026phase}.
+In this section, we primarily focus on $\text{K}_{2}\text{Co} (\text{SeO}_{3})_{2}$, and then turn to a discussion of closely related compounds such as $\text{Rb}_{2}\text{Co} (\text{SeO}_{3})_{2}$, where the existence of a spin supersolid state remains under active debate~\cite{cui2026spin,shi2025absence}.